-£15 In October 1712 Samuel Molyneux travelled from his native Dublin to be elected Fellow of the Royal Society in London.
-During his stay in England he corresponded with his learned
+£3 members, £5 non-members In October 1712 Samuel Molyneux travelled from his native Dublin to be elected Fellow of the Royal Society in London.
+During his stay in England he corresponded

 In October 1712 Samuel Molyneux travelled from his native Dublin to be elected Fellow of the Royal Society in London.
 During his stay in England he corresponded with his learned uncle Thomas Molyneux, bestowing intellectual and well-measured accounts of some of the most noteworthy bibliophiles, collectors and connoisseurs of the day as well as first-hand descriptions of ecclesiastical and secular buildings, historic royal palaces, parks and gardens and notable public and private libraries and art collections, many of which become the nuclei of the British Museum and British Library.
 For the modern reader these seven meticulously written letters offer an erudite and discursive analysis of early-Enlightenment London providing a fascinating insight into the author’s intimate and voluminous knowledge of the cultural and scientific world.
 Molyneux also visited Oxford and Cambridge where he made detailed first-hand descriptions of the Ashmolean Museum and several colleges.